 - Results on Snyk can be shared with other members of your team

-- For Snyk Standard, Pro and Enterprise customers you can also access aggregate reports of vulnerabilities across all of your projects
+You can also access aggregate reports of vulnerabilities across all of your projects.

 To monitor an image run: